 Parry and Brown (1959b) used multiple image photography to measure a take-off velocity of Sitticus between 64 and 79 cm/sec, close to the range of velocities observed in the present study of Phidippus.
 As can be seen by comparison with photographs presented here, the photographs of Sitticus published with that study appear to depict spiders that were careening out of control during flight!
 That study focused primarily on calculation of forces (torques) involved in leg extension and acceleration of the jumping spider, as an extension of earlier work on spider hydraulics (Parry and Brown 1959a).
-Through this Parry and Brown were able to demonstrate that hydraulic extension of legs IV could power the jumps of S. pubescens.
-Related biomechanics will be reviewed more detail, below.
+Through this Parry and Brown were able to demonstrate that hydraulic extension of legs IV could power the jumps of Sitticus publescens.
+Related biomechanics will be reviewed in more detail below.

 The present study focused on the ability of these spiders to adjust take off velocity (both magnitude and direction relative to gravity and prey) to accurately target their prey or positional objectives through ballistic flight.
-At the same time, key dynamics related to ballistic flight, braking, and movement of the spider during flight were examined as revealed by multiple flash photography..
+At the same time, key dynamics related to ballistic flight, braking, and movement of the spider during flight were examined as revealed by multiple flash photography.

-4. Materials and methods
+3. Materials and methods

 For this study, adult female Phidippus princeps were reared from immatures captured in the vicinity of Ithaca, New York (Figure 1).

-P. princeps were selected for this study because, like P. clarus and P. pulcherrimus (also used in previous orientation studies), these spiders are common inhabitants of herbaceous old fields, they readily navigate through vegetation (Hill 1977a) and they perform well in a laboratory setting (Hill 1978, 2006a).
+Phidippus is a diverse genus of active and versatile predators that are attracted to both flying and sedentary prey.
+P. princeps are often abundant in transitional habitats (woodland borders near prairie) in the eastern part of the United States.
+They prey on a variety of insects including leafhoppers, moths, grasshoppers, and flies.
+They also prey on other spiders, including Phidippus.
+P. princeps was selected for this study because, like P. clarus and P. pulcherrimus (also used in previous orientation studies), these spiders are common inhabitants of herbaceous old fields, they readily navigate through vegetation (Hill 1977a) and they perform well in a laboratory setting (Hill 1978, 2006a, 2010).